 - 10 Hill, John; Mora, Gilles Walker Evans The Hungry Eye(Harry N. Abrams, Inc., New York, 1993)

 - The publication is a chronological exploration of Walker Evan’s career spanning from 1927 – 1975.
 The portions used within this essay are the chapters and photo plates relating to the FSA period and “Let Us Now Praise Famous Men.”
 John Hill, a friend, and colleague of Walker Evans and the executor of his estate.
 He is a former Director of Graduate Studies in Photography at the Yale University School of Art.
 Gilles Mora has been editor-in-chief of Cahiers de la Photographie since 1981.

 - 11 Jeff Allred, American Modernism and Depression Documentary (Oxford University Press, 2009)

-- The book is an investigation of the ‘aesthetics of interruption’ of 1930s-era documentary books.
+- The book investigates the ‘aesthetics of interruption’ of 1930s-era documentary books.
 Jeff Allred is Assistant Professor of English, Hunter College

 - 12 Evan, Walker; Agee, James Let Us Now Praise Famous Men (First Mariner Book Edition 2001)